 When we released Stir in 2008 we extensively researched packaging options for loose leaf tea.
 By selling tea in a loose leaf style we had eliminated any of the plastic associated with individual teabags however we had to come up with a functional solution for the outer packaging.
-Because of the nature of tea, meaning that it easily absorbs odours if not covered properly, we needed a robust food safe material that provided a barrier for moisture, light and smells.
+Because of the hygroscopic nature of tea, meaning that it easily absorbs odours if not covered properly, we needed a robust food safe material that provided a barrier for moisture, light and smells.
 We decided on foil bags as the most suitable option.
 By offering resealable packaging it also gives our customers the opportunity to either reuse them or repurpose them when empty.

 In 2017/2018 we completed a review of our foil outer packaging to see if we could find an alternative product that is easily recycled.
 We have considered a number of packaging options that look really environmentally friendly on the outside e.g rice paper bags, manila paper bags but these can be heavily coated with plastic on the inside, may offer a limited (or almost no) barrier to the air for the tea and may not be any friendlier to the earth.
 None of these options have proved suitable.

 We are very open to any suggestions you may have on alternative packaging.
-If you know of a food safe material that can offer an outstanding barrier to the air and light over the life of the tea then we would love to explore this.
+If you know of a food safe material that can offer an outstanding barrier to air, light and moisture over the life of the tea then we would love to explore this.

 In the meantime here are some things we can suggest:

 Start a Tea Club - For online customers we offer our larger size bags which are discounted.
 So perhaps a bunch of friends can start a tea club and place one collective order for a large bag and then have a tea party to distribute the larger bag into their own smaller airtight containers (or maybe a Stir Tea caddy).

-Bring your refillable container to the Remarkables Market - We offer a service whereby customers can bring their own containers to the market one week (this might be our silver foil bag used multiple times) and we shall bring it back the following week filled with their favourite tea (and we also pop in an extra 10% of tea to encourage our customers to do this).
+Bring your refillable container to the Remarkables Market - We offer a service whereby customers can bring their own containers to the market one week and we bring it back the following week filled with their favourite tea (and we also pop in an extra 10% of tea to encourage our customers to do this).
 This market runs from mid October to mid April each year and this service has proved popular with customers who bring either their empty Stir Tea foil bags back to reuse or a container of their choice.
 We are currently exploring drop/off collection points outside of the market time - this is a work in progress for us.